W5DMH/CommStatXR/Readme.md

 # CommStatXR BETA 0.01 Released 11/14/21
 <h3 style="color: #4485b8;">CommStatXR BETA 0.01 add on software for JS8Call groups&nbsp;&nbsp;<img src="https://github.com/W5DMH/CommStatXR/blob/main/CommStatXBeta.png?raw=true" alt="CommStatXR 0.01" width="300" height="170" /></h3>

-CommstatX is a Python version of the CommStat software designed to run on Linux(windows X version coming soon) Download the archive, unarchive it into the folder commstatx and run install.py

-probably best to update python a bit before starting: <br>
+CommstatXR is a Python version of the CommStat software designed to run on Rasberry Pi Buster or Bullseye operating systems. probably best to update python a bit before starting: <br>
 <b>in a terminal type : python3 -m pip install --upgrade pip </b>
 when the above command completes, make sure you are in the commstatx folder and then : <br>

+Download the archive into home/pi, unarchive it and it will create the folder "commstatx", go into that folder and run install.py
 <b>type: Python3 install.py </b>

 After a successful install (this installs all of the necessary Python modules)